Some nouns express an action when they are uncountable and the result of the action when countable

 VERB DERIVED NOUN

 One danger to be aware of in using meaning in this way to decide countability is the occasional existence of exceptions.
 Some nouns with the above suffixes, such as discrimination, storage and emergence, have only an uncountable use and action meaning (for more on the last, see 157.
 Tricky Word Contrasts 5, #3).
 The outcome of storage is expressed by the different noun a store.
 Many other nouns, like carriage, do have both an action and a non-action meaning depending on their countability – but the non-action meaning is not an action outcome.
-Such nouns are the topic of the post 19.
+Such nouns are the topic of 19.
 Activity Locations.

 In a few cases, moreover, the two meanings of “action” and “action outcome” do not correspond to uncountable and countable usage.
 Motivation, for example, is always uncountable, regardless of whether it means the creation of that emotion or the emotion itself.
 On the other hand, increase and decrease and many of their synonyms (for a list, see 115.
 Surveying Numerical Data) are always countable.
 Such exceptions can easily lead to grammar errors (see 10.
 Words with Unexpected Grammar 1).